mobisys24/orchloc/README.md

 This link leads to the download page for CUDA Toolkit 11.7, targeting Linux systems with x86_64 architecture and Ubuntu 22.04 (Jammy Jellyfish).
 If your system configuration is different, please navigate through the NVIDIA developer site to find the correct version for your setup.

+- **Note**: If you lack GPU hardware or prefer not to install the CUDA Toolkit, consider using online platforms such as Vast AI and Lambda Labs.
+Their virtual machines (VMs) include various versions of the CUDA Toolkit.

 ### 3.4 Conda Setup